mmu-webdesign/Level4-web-term-1/CSS/css01/05-color.md

   background-color: #f9f9f9;
 }
 ```
-- Applying styles to the `body`, applies the styles to everything in the browser window.
+- Applying styles to the `body`, applies the styles to everything in the browser window that can inherit them.

-- Run `index.html` in the browser.

 - `color:#545454;` gives us grey text (headings and paragraphs).

 - `background-color: #f9f9f9;` gives us an off-white background to the whole page.

+- Save `style.css` and refresh `exercise-05.html` in the browser.

+- Check that you page reflects these changes (the background is subtle).

-### Task 2
+### Task 5

-- Add the following CSS to `style.css`:
+- Return to `style.css` in the editor and add the following styles:

 ```
 a:link {